-By investing in the Matterport Pro2 Camera to scan mechanical facilities, HH Angus was able to import 3D spaces into Autodesk Recap Pro and Revit to analyze MEP equipment and model future phases of the facility.
+By investing in Matterport to capture 3D digital twins of mechanical facilities, HH Angus was able to import 3D spaces into Autodesk Recap Pro and Revit to analyze MEP equipment and model future phases of the facility.

 Reducing site surveying costs by half

-HH Angus reduced the cost of site surveys by half, replacing traditional survey methods with 3D scanning.
-The team used the Matterport Pro2 camera to capture mechanical facilities at Toronto Western Hospital, scanning 17,500 square feet of the site.
+HH Angus reduced the cost of site surveys by half, replacing traditional survey methods with digital twinning.
+The team used the Matterport Pro2 camera to capture mechanical facilities at Toronto Western Hospital, capturing 17,500 square feet of the site.
 The team dramatically reduced repeat site visits, referring designers, engineers, and stakeholders to the Matterport 3D models throughout the project lifecycle.